 There's nothing wrong with education for education's sake.
 And studying a completely different discipline - going from architecture to philosophy, for example - may offer you a riveting educational experience.

-But a more forward-looking perspective also shouldn’t be neglected.
-This isn’t to say that studying philosophy is a waste of time ( because it isn’t); only that – given the cost of a master's – you want to ensure that you’re getting your money's worth.
+But a more forward-looking perspective should not be neglected.
+This is not to say that studying philosophy is a waste of time ( because it is not ); that's what you're getting your money's worth.

 Which brings us to the next consideration.

 When you finish your undergraduate studies, you will be saddled with hefty student debt and the idea of adding a little more.
 Indeed, the costs of a master's degree can really add up.
 There is the price of the course itself, books, accommodation, food, clothes and going out expenses.

 If you intend to do a full-time course and not take up any employment, then you may have a bank loan.
 Otherwise, applying for scholarship or scholarship is something to keep in mind, or perhaps doing an online course so you can have more flexibility while you study.

 Courses can vary widely in price.
 For example, you can study Experimental Psychology (MSc) at the University of Oxford - a two-year course - for £ 6,200 a year.
 On the other hand, you could study Business Administration at the same institution, but it will cost you £ 52,000 for the year.
 Also, the institution at which you can make a big difference.
 As a case in point, Philosophy (MA) at King's College London is £ 9,000 per year for domestic students; If you want to study abroad, at Columbia University, say, then it's nearly £ 20,000 per semester.